Why does a finance degree often fall short in the real world?

 Companies might engage in “window dressing” to present their financial statements in a more favourable light.
 This practice involves using accounting tricks to make financial statements look better than they are, which can mislead analysts and investors.

-Examples of Limitations in Financial Analysis
+Real-World Examples of Financial Statement Limitations

 Let’s look at some real-world examples of limitations in financial analysis to illustrate these points:

-• Accounting Practices Example: Two manufacturing companies may use different inventory valuation methods—FIFO (First In, First Out) and LIFO (Last In, First Out).
+Accounting Practices Example: Two manufacturing companies may use different inventory valuation methods – FIFO (First In, First Out) and LIFO (Last In, First Out).
 This difference can result in significantly different cost of goods sold and profit figures, complicating direct comparisons.

 Types of Financial Statement Analysis